-Given the high level of performance expected of this select group of faculty members, university and college administrators are cognizant of the particular needs of each individual Alumni Distinguished Professor for appropriate support personnel and sufficient space, within acknowledged fiscal and physical constraints.
+Given the high level of performance expected of this select group of faculty members, university and college administrators are cognizant of the needs of each individual Alumni Distinguished Professor for appropriate support personnel and sufficient space, within acknowledged fiscal and physical constraints.

-Nomination and selection: Each academic year the provost, in consultation with the president and the Alumni Association, determines if there will be one or more appointments to the Alumni Distinguished Professor rank and, if so, issues a call to the academic deans for nominations.
-The deans, in turn, invite nominations from academic departments.
-Screening procedures at department and college levels involve appropriate personnel or executive committees.
-Nomination dossiers include a current curriculum vitae, letters of nomination, from both the departmental/school and collegiate screening committees, letters of support, and other evidence attesting to the quality of the nominee's scholarly contributions.
+Nomination and selection.
+The provost, in consultation with the president and the Alumni Association, determines the process for appointments to Alumni Distinguished Professor and issues a call to the academic deans for nominations.
+The deans, in turn, invite nominations from academic departments or schools.
+In addition, in special circumstances and in consultation with the appropriate dean, the president or the provost may nominate an eligible faculty member for consideration by the Alumni Distinguished Professor selection committee the provost.

-The provost appoints an Alumni Distinguished Professor selection committee that includes two current Alumni Distinguished Professors, one current University Distinguished Professor, and one faculty member recommended by the Commission on Faculty Affairs.
-The committee reviews the nominations and makes a recommendation to the provost.
 The provost's subsequent recommendation is sent through the president to the executive committee of the Virginia Tech Alumni Association's Board of Directors for review and recommendation.
 The president makes the final recommendation to the Board of Visitors for approval.

+Screening procedures at department, school and college levels involve appropriate personnel or executive committees.
+Nomination dossiers include a current curriculum vitae, letters of nomination, from both the departmental/school and college screening committees, letters of support, and other evidence attesting to the quality of the nominee's scholarly contributions.

+The provost appoints an Alumni Distinguished Professor selection committee that includes two current Alumni Distinguished Professors, one current University Distinguished Professor, and one faculty member recommended by the Commission on Faculty Affairs.
+The committee reviews the nominations and makes a recommendation to